carlosjhr64/thesis/FULLMONTY.md

 Here I write explicitly all my work, as if writting computer code.
 Consider all symbols to have global scope.
-Each symbol should only be defined once, except `u` and `v` which will be used as a temporary general variables.
+Each symbol should only be defined once, except `u` and `v` which will be used as temporary general variables.

 In books you'll see `sin²(x)` to mean `sin(x)*sin(x)`.
 I'll use that convention in general.